 Most pet owners would agree that their furry friend is much more than just a pet.
-Many people who own pets consider them part of their family.
+Many pet parents consider them to be family members.
 The human-animal bond is very real, and the benefits of owning a pet impact many aspects of our lives.

-It might not always be easy to care for a pet, but most pet owners find that having a pet is worthwhile and extremely rewarding.
-Did you know that there are proven health benefits that come with having a pet?
+While it’s not always easy caring for a pet, most pet owners find that having a pet is worthwhile and extremely rewarding.
+In fact, there are proven health benefits that come with having a pet.

-While it’s common knowledge that dog owners should provide the best possible care for their pets, you might not be familiar with all the ways having pets can support your own well-being.
+Although it’s understood that pet parents should provide the best possible care for their fur babies, you might not be familiar with the many ways having pets can support your own well-being.
 Keep reading to check them out!

 The Benefits of Pets: 7 Ways Owning a Pet Improves Wellness

-The benefits of having a pet are unparalleled.
-Not only does research show that having a pet makes people happier, but it also improves overall emotional wellness.
-This includes stress reduction, less anxiety and decreased depression.
+The benefits of having a pet are second to none.
+Not only does research show that having a pet makes people happier, but it also improves overall mental wellness.

-The benefits don’t stop there.
-Pet ownership has been linked with some serious physical benefits, including improved immunity, lower blood pressure, and decreased risk of stroke and heart attack.
+Pet ownership has also been linked with some serious physical benefits, including improved immunity, lower blood pressure, and decreased risk of stroke and heart attack.

-The following are seven benefits of owning a pet that prove just how beneficial your furry friends can be.
+Below are seven benefits of owning a pet that show just how beneficial your furry friends can be.

 1. Pets Improve Your Mood

-Have you ever noticed that just being around your pet can make you feel better?
+Have you ever noticed that just being near your pet can make you feel better?
 You come home after a long day and forget about everything else when you see how happy they are to see you.
-Whether we’re sad, angry or just plain upset, our pets have a way of making us feel better.
+Whether we’re sad, angry or just plain exhausted, our pets have a way of making us feel better.

 Research shows that simply petting our animals can make us feel better.
-Petting a dog, for example, releases a cocktail of “feel-good chemicals,” including serotonin, oxytocin and prolactin.
-Simply gazing into your dog’s eyes for five minutes increases oxytocin levels in both you and your canine companion, something researchers suggest offers a solid reason as to why humans and dogs share such a special bond.
+Petting a dog, for example, releases a combination of “feel-good chemicals,” including serotonin, oxytocin and prolactin.
+Taking a long look into your dog’s eyes for five minutes increases oxytocin levels in both you and your canine companion, something researchers suggest offers a strong reason as to why humans and dogs share such a special bond.

-It’s not just petting cats and dogs that can make us feel better, though.
+However, it’s not just our furry companions that make us feel better.
 One study found that even petting less common pets, like turtles and rabbits, can have the same effect.
-Another study found that caring for insects is associated with a positive effect on depression and cognitive function among the elderly.
+Another study found that caring for insects is associated with a positive effect on depression and cognitive function among elderly people.

 2. Pets Reduce Stress

-In addition to improving your mood, having a pet can help reduce stress.
-Research shows that interacting with animals decreases levels of cortisol, a stress-related hormone connected to the body’s physiological stress responses.
+Along with boosting your mood, having a pet can also help decrease stress.
+Research demonstrates that interacting with animals decreases levels of cortisol, a stress-related hormone connected to the body’s physiological stress responses.

-Don’t have a dog or a cat?
-Experts say it doesn’t matter.
+Experts say it doesn’t matter what kind of animal you connect with.
 According to Dr. Layla Esposito, director of the National Institute of Health’s (NIH) Human-Animal Interaction Research Program, “If your goal is reducing stress, sometimes watching a fish swim can result in a feeling of calmness.
 There’s no one type fits all.”

-Something else research says about having pets and stress reduction?
-Simply thinking about your pet can alleviate feelings of stress — all the more reason to keep a framed picture of your pet on your desk at the office.
+Research also tells us that merely thinking about your pet can alleviate feelings of stress.
+This is all the more reason to keep a framed picture of your pet on your desk at the office!

 3. Pets Encourage Exercise

 Need to get out and get more exercise?
-Having a pet, especially a dog, can help.
-Research shows that people with pets, dogs in particular, are more active and get more exercise.
-They also tend to enjoy all the health benefits that go along with a more active lifestyle.
+Having a pet, particularly a dog, can help.
+Research shows that people with pets, especially dogs, are more active and get more exercise.
+They also tend to enjoy all the health benefits that coincide with a more active lifestyle.
 What’s more, dog owners are more likely to walk at a faster pace or with more intensity than people who don’t own pets.

 According to research from Purdue University, dogs motivate us to exercise.
-While most dog owners report exercise is for their pet’s benefit instead of focusing on the health benefits they receive from increasing their activity, dogs can be just the motivation one needs to get out and get moving.
+While most dog owners report exercise is for their pet’s benefit instead of focusing on the health benefits they also receive from this activity, dogs can be just the motivation one needs to get out and get moving.
 Researchers from the Purdue study note that dogs are a “great strategy used to promote physical activity.”

 4. Pets Decrease Feelings of Loneliness

-When you have a pet, you’re never truly alone.
-One of the biggest benefits of having a pet is that they’re your best friend.
-They listen without judgment, cuddle affectionately and serve as an unwaveringly loyal domestic companion.
+You’re never really alone when you have a pet.
+One of the biggest benefits of having a pet is that they’re your best friend who loves you no matter what.

-Research shows that for those who live alone, having a pet can decrease feelings of loneliness and compensate for the absence of human companionship.
-You can talk to your pets and they’re just going to love you.
-You can cuddle with or pet them and they’re not going to pull away.
-The human-animal bond we share with our pets offers an unconditional love that can combat feeling alone.
+Research suggests that for those who live alone, having a pet can decrease feelings of loneliness and compensate for the absence of human companionship.
+The human-animal bond we share with our pets offers an unconditional love that can combat loneliness.

 Pets can also help decrease feeling lonely after the loss of a spouse.
-One study even found that individuals who had the support of a pet after the loss of a spouse were no lonelier than those who had not lost a spouse.
+One study found that individuals who had the love and support of a pet after the loss of a spouse were not any lonelier than those who had not lost a spouse.